maxiH137/master-thesis/README.md

 Use requirements.txt to create necessary conda environment.
 It is basically the requirements of the TAL repository including an import of the breaching repository.
 Some files in the breaching repository need to be adjusted, to fit the HAR setting.
+In the folder breaching all files are contained, even unchanged ones.
+The most important changes are in base_attack.py, where the label reconstruction attacks are executed.

 ## Experiments
 The main function for FedSGD evaluation is Leakage.py.